lilianabs/text-preprocessing/README.md

 # text-preprocessing

-A Python package performs a small collection of functions for preprocessing text data.
+A Python package performs a small collection of functions for preprocessing text.
 It contains the following functions from a given text:

 * Extracts:
   * Hashtags